Breast Milk: Storing

 - Use containers that have been washed in hot, soapy water and rinsed.

-- Always date the milk before storing.
+- Date the milk before storing it.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy